 LA n Sync

-Founded in 2012 by the Annenberg Foundation, LA n Sync is an evolving partnership that brings together Greater Los Angeles’ academic, civic, nonprofit, business and philanthropic sectors to pursue major national funding opportunities.
+Founded in 2012 and housed at the California Community Foundation, LA n Sync is an evolving partnership that brings together Greater Los Angeles’ academic, civic, nonprofit, business and philanthropic sectors to pursue major national funding opportunities.
 Its focus on collective action works to position Los Angeles as one of the nation’s most compelling destinations for investment.
 The purpose of LA n Sync is to improve community life for all Angelenos – especially those in need.
 The Weingart Foundation participates as an active member of LA n Sync’s Bell Commission, a volunteer leadership council drawn from all sectors.
 The Commission creates special task forces to pursue recommended funding opportunities and develops the strategies that will support applicants.
 For more information, including funding opportunities and criteria for support, visit the LA n Sync website.